Varun54321/Business-Intelligence-and-Data-Engineering-Projects/NYPD Arrests /README.md

 **TASK :**
 (Note: For Learning /practice Load  stage and dimesion tables in both SQL Server and MySQL )

  1.)
-Design & create Staging and Dimensional tables (Using ER Studio).

- 2.)
-Load Stage Table and Dimension Tables on SQL Server using (Talend Plateform) Data pipeline tool.
+Design & create Staging and Dimensional tables (Using ER Studio)\ 2.)
+Load Stage Table and Dimension Tables on SQL Server using (Talend Plateform) Data pipeline tool\

  3.)
 Load Stage Table and Dimension Tables on My SQL using (Alteryx Platform) Data Pipeline tool.